In a Nutshell:

 Having said that, there are instances where the company missed opportunities and implemented features poorly.

-Requiring users to physically remove padding from the chair is a crude implementation.
+Requiring users to remove padding from the chair physically is a crude implementation.
 Also, giving users some means of getting a milder massage would make it more appealing to a broad cross-section of the market.

 Daiwa Massage Chair Legacy Review Conclusion